AldenCutler/valueglance-takehome/README.md

 # ValueGlance

-ValueGlance is a React application that fetches and displays financial data for a specified company.
+This is a React application made as a take-home assignment from ValueGlance that fetches and displays financial data for a specified company.
 The data is fetched from the Financial Modeling Prep API and displayed in a table with filtering and sorting capabilities.

 ## Features